5 Huge Snacking Trends (2022)

 Magic Spoon, which offers childlike cereals for adults, has raised $14.5M, of which $9M came from a venture round in November 2020.
 Investors included the founders of other DTC giants Harry’s and Warby Parker.

-Searches for DTC cereal company Magic Spoon are up 280% in the two years since its founding.
+Searches for DTC cereal company Magic Spoon are up 1,160% in five years.

 Magic Spoon’s offerings also tick several diet boxes: keto-friendly, gluten-free and non-GMO.